atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 So little sense of shame, that every man would
 .
 20^
-would believe her — (merely for want of the modest appearance which renders even women of pleasure more alluring) to be an old Jiager, and not worth the purchase.
+would believe her --(merely for want of the modest appearance which renders even women of pleasure more alluring) to be an old Jiager, and not worth the purchase.
 That sort of assurance, however, though disgusting to many, is not So to all.
 There are Some who are pleased with it.
 /
 Maria, in her flight from home, met George Lumley coming out of a bagnio.
 She accosted him with all the impudence of a common prostitute, and asked him to give her a glass of wine, as her Spirits were low.
-Upon this Salutation, looking in her face, by tl^ light of the lamp close to him, he recolledted her, though he had been drinking champagne till he could hardly See — st Whew! — what? — Maria st Selby cried he — st No, no — • ■ / st child
+Upon this Salutation, looking in her face, by tl^ light of the lamp close to him, he recolledted her, though he had been drinking champagne till he could hardly See --st Whew! --what? --Maria st Selby cried he --st No, no --• ■ / st child
 I
 s
 204 ,